-Open cell foam: Open cell foam is represented by cells that aren’t completely encapsulated or closed off.
+- Open-cell foam: Open cell foam has cells that aren’t completely encapsulated or closed off.
 This means the cells, or bubbles, are purposely left open allowing for air and moisture to penetrate.
 The “hollow” and opened cells create a softer, more flexible material.
-This type of foam insulation is known for its ability to expand—this makes useful for insulating hard to reach areas like crawl spaces, nooks, cracks, and corners for an airtight environment.
-Most open cell foams are deemed air impermeable at a minimum of 3.5”.
-It’s also great for soundproofing, however, it is not ideal for locations with extreme weather because it is not as good of an insulator.
-This type of spray foam insulation is typically more affordable than closed cell foam.
+This type of foam insulation is known for its ability to expand—this makes it useful for insulating hard-to-reach areas like crawl spaces, nooks, cracks, and corners for an airtight environment.
+Most open-cell foams are deemed air impermeable at a minimum of 3.5”.
+It’s also great for soundproofing, however, it is not ideal for locations with extreme weather because it's not as good of an insulator.
+This type of SPF is typically more affordable than closed-cell foam.

-Closed cell foam: This foam is made up of cells that are completely closed meaning air and moisture cannot enter or permeate the cells.
-Cells are pressed together tightly, further preventing air and moisture from penetrating the foam.
+- Closed-cell foam: This foam is made up of cells that are completely closed meaning air and moisture cannot enter or permeate the cells.
+Cells are pressed together tightly, further preventing air and moisture penetration.
 Because the cells are fully closed and tightly packed, this foam is more dense, rigid, and stable.
-This also makes it is a better insulator, water-resistant, and a great vapor barrier.
-It is ideal for large-scale insulation projects where spacing is limited because at around 1.5” thick, closed cell foam is considered air impermeable.
-With the foam curing less thick, it can be layered multiple times to achieve a higher level of protection than open cell foam in a standard wall.
+This makes it a better insulator, water-resistant, and a great vapor barrier.
+It is ideal for large-scale insulation projects where spacing is limited because at around 1.5” thick, closed-cell foam is considered air impermeable.
+With the foam curing less thick, it can be layered multiple times to achieve a higher level of protection than open-cell foam in a standard wall.

 PPE for Spray Foam Insulation